isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Don't try to make all functions `constexpr`.
 Most computation is best done at run time.

+##### Note

+Any API that may eventually become configurable or customizable at runtime should not be made `constexpr`.
+Such customization could not be evaluated by the compiler, and any `constexpr` functions that depend upon that API will have to be refactored or drop `constexpr`.

 ##### Enforcement

 Impossible and unnecessary.